Complete Fusion for Stateful Streams: Equational Theory of Stateful Streams and Fusion as Normalization-by-Evaluation: What can do

 \subsection{Tupling: Abstraction without Guilt}

 Recall that |'a cstream| represents streams of base-type items such as integers and floating-point numbers~-- after all, the code-generation interface Fig.\ref{f:cde} lets us build code of base types only.
 Nevertheless, we can deal with streams of tuples, records and other structural types, by using the so-called raw interface, Fig.\ref{f:raw-API}.
-This is the real API provided by \strymonas.
-What we have been using so far, Fig.\ref{f:API}, is the `sugared' API, implemented entirely in terms of the raw one.
+This is the real API provided by \strymonas~-- that is, the library primitives.
+What we have been using so far, Fig.\ref{f:API}, is the `cooked', or `sugared' API, implemented entirely in terms of the raw one.
 The raw interface is quite more general and more difficult to use; the sugared API should be more familiar and convenient.
 In full detail the raw API is explained in the next section, about stateful streams.
 Here we touch on only one aspect of it: tuples and structured stream items.
+We should stress that the raw API is not an `internal' API: the raw primitives may be used alongside the cooked ones, as we shall demonstrate; after all, there is only one stream type, used by both APIs.